alejandromontblanch/pdsnd_github/README.md

 They can be obtained from [Udacity](https://udacity.com)

 ### Time to run
-The time to retrieve all the statistics is on the order of 1s.
+The time to retrieve all the statistics is on the order of 1s. **Please note this depends on your computer!**

 ### Credits
 Credit should be given to [Stackoverflow](https://stackoverflow.com) and to [Udacity](https://udacity.com)